New investment announced to support sport and music education

-The UK government have announced today a new investment in sport and music opportunities to support children’s development.
+The UK government have announced today new sport and music opportunities to support children’s development.

 The multi-million-pound investment aims to increase opportunities for children to develop their passions through increased opportunities to study music, learn instruments, and take up sports and activities.